symfonicat/.github/profile/README.md

 npm run dev
 docker exec php bin/console symfonicat:admin:create <email> <password>
 ```

-On first container boot, the `php` service bootstraps the local stack for development:

-- synchronizes the Doctrine schema
 - seeds a `localhost` domain row
 - seeds and enables the `analytics` module for `localhost`